sasc1/sasc1.github.io/_posts/2014-3-3-webstorm.md

 On this blog i will share some of my experiences with different software products, programming languages, design patterns and so on.
 I hope you have fun reading my blog.

 ##### Frameworks for webdevelopment
 Ok, i wanted to start a new web project with the **best** tools one can get.
 The future is node.js :D, so i could not resist to develop with it.
 As it's only for the backend you need a framework for the frontend too.
 There are really a lot of choices.
 I decided to go with angular.js.
 I will try react later, it is also really powerful.
 It's said that react is more simple than angular.js, because you need to grasp only the component design pattern.
-It's straight forward and easy to understand, because you use the components like you would have a POJO (Plain Old Java Object).
+It's straight forward and easy to understand, because you use the components like you would have POJOs (Plain Old Java Objects).
-In angular.js you need to learn a lot of new concepts, like modules, directives, injection and so on.
+In angular.js you need to learn a lot of new concepts like modules, directives, injection and so on.
 But that's the beauty of this.

 ##### Searching for the best editor for node.js and angular.js programming
 One of the important things left if you have choosen your frameworks, is the selection of your development tools.